When Should You Use Emergency Heat?

 However, it might not mean what many of us would expect.
 Firstly, it’s not designed to be switched on every time you want to increase temperature levels in your house.
 This means that even though it might be freezing outside, emergency heating might not be the solution.

-Typically, the emergency heat is meant to be a backup heating system that keeps your home warm when your primary heat stops working.
+Typically, the EM mode is meant to be a backup heating system that keeps your home warm when your primary heat stops working.
 Mainly, this is when your heat pump fails.

 This guide will help you understand how your heating system works and how you can use the system’s emergency heat appropriately.